samme/phaser-plugin-inspector/README.md

 - AddTimerEvent(timerEvent, pane, options?) → folder
 - AddTween(tween, pane, options?) → folder

+The `pane` argument is the Tweakpane pane or a folder in it.
+The `options` argument is options for the folder.

 Each function creates a [folder](https://cocopon.github.io/tweakpane/ui-components.html#folder) and returns it.

-`pane` is the Tweakpane pane or a folder in it and `options` is the folder options.

 If you've installed the plugins, then